Unsecured Promissory Note Template

-An unsecured promissory note is a loan contract used in to record the integral details of a loan made between two (2) parties.
-Popular among those that personally know one another (such as family and friends), it is one of the two (2) major types of promissory notes, differing from the secured version in that the borrower will not be required to provide collateral for the loan.
-This is an added risk for the lender as it limits their ability to collect the balance of the loan should the borrower default.
-Considering this added risk, lenders should be wary about lending to borrowers with an unsecured note unless they have a strong credit score.
+An unsecured promissory note is a loan contract used to record the details of a loan made between two parties.
+This type of note differs from the secured version in that the borrower will not be required to provide collateral for the loan.
+This is an added risk for the lender as it limits their ability to collect the loan balance should the borrower default.

 By State